emmo-repo/domain-crystallography/Concept_Templates/sample-representation.md

 "sample model", "materials representation"
 ### Discussion:
 Sample representation is meant to be a useful concept for entities in databases of crystallographic experimental data as "the thing" to which one can assign crystallography ontology concepts by interpretation of sets of experiments and other input or circumstances, via manual or automated reasoning.

-Ligusitically it makes sense to say that a sample representation "is" (has an "is-a" relationships to) a specific crystalographic model, e.g., a "periodic crystal".
+Ligusitically it makes sense to say that a sample representation "is" (has an "is-a" relationship to) a specific crystalographic model, e.g., a "periodic crystal".

 This gives an entity which can be queried for in a natural way, e.g.: "Find all sample representations that have a NaCl structure and that contains Ni".
 Expressing the same query in terms of samples and 'is-modelled-by' relations would lead to expressions like: "Find all samples that have been simultaneously modelled-by NaCl structure and Ni presence".
 This both seems a less natural phrasing and less clear (does it need to be the same actor that assigns both models?)